agalcalledjen/Quotes-On-Dev/README.md

 # Quotes on Dev (WordPress Theme) 💬

-A website that uses JavaScript and WordPress for functionality and it also uses the WordPress REST API.
+A mobile-first responsive website that uses JavaScript and WordPress for functionality and it also uses the WordPress REST API.
 It uses WordPress as a content management system.

 (The WordPress starter theme for the Quotes on Dev project is for RED Academy students and it was forked from Underscores.)